ajax-crypto/ImRichText/README.md

 ## Contributions
 Contributions welcome, especially in getting Linux/MacOS examples added!
 Prefer build.sh build scripts, over cmake/ninja/etc. solutions.

+The coding style is C++ with minimal OOP constructs i.e. no classes, inheritance, runtime polymorphism etc.
+The only exception being the interfaces which enable runtime polymorphism for rendering and platform integration.
+Features such as attributes, vocabulary types (`std::optional` & `std::tuple`) can be used.
+There are no templates, exceptions, or RTTI used in the library.

+The current implementation is not thread-safe, and the library is not intended to be used in a multi-threaded environment.
+In terms of design, the library does not construct an explicit AST, but rather uses a stack-based approach to parse and render the text.

 ## About the Implementation
 The following interface is available to port it to any graphics API desired: